WordPress/openverse/documentation/general/general_setup.md

 - [VS Code](https://code.visualstudio.com/) is an option with good out-of-the-box support for our entire stack.
-- [PyCharm and WebStorm](https://www.jetbrains.com/) are other very popular options with lots of bells and whistles.
+- [PyCharm and WebStorm](https://www.jetbrains.com/) are other popular options with lots of bells and whistles.
 - [Sublime Text](https://www.sublimetext.com/) is a minimalistic option that can get you off the ground quickly with lots of room for expansion through it's package system.